The Kettering Group

 The Kettering Timeline (or Kettering's Timeline) - including a 'howler' in the design of 'our' marker with the chosen phrase ".....Grammar School Beats NASA" - is a line of stones marking significant events in the Town's history.

 The reference to NASA is unfortunate.
 The December 1966 Northamptonshire Evening Telegraph front page headline "Pentagon Signals a Hit" (see left hand menu) tells the correct version of the story.

-.... does not exist but some people are still tracking, and others can still be contacted and are prepared to talk about their experiences.
+.... does not exist but some people are still tracking or analysing space events, and others can still be contacted and are prepared to talk about their experiences.
 Follow the "Members and Reminiscences" link in the left hand menu.

 Keeping It Fresh

 A talk/lecture on the history of the Kettering group can be provided to interested organisations.
-For schools, astronomical societies, and local clubs, the only cost will be transport to/from Scarborough, usually the cost of running a car.
+For schools, astronomical societies, and local clubs, the only cost will be transport to/from the north-east of England, usually the cost of running a car.
 For more formal groups, a fee may be involved but we can discuss it.
 Distance is no particular bar because public transport is available.

 Use the 'Mail' button near the top of the page for further information or to discuss anything